syoon2/COMP3811_data/README.md

    software and want to learn more about setting up and configuring a database system.
 If you are willing to put in the effort, this is a great way to learn more about database systems.

    **If you do this, do not leave it until a day or two before an assignment is due!
-Database systems are complex software systems; you will probably run into time-comsuming problems.**
+A DBMS is a complex software system; you will probably run into time-comsuming problems.**

 **Q: Can I run Docker on my system and then run PostgreSQL in a container?**